samcottle/notes/docslikecode.md

 - `git commit`: Commits any **staged** files.
 You'll also need to add a description of what you committed, so `git commit -m "Added new file."` would commit the file with the message "Added new file.".
 - `git push`: Uploads **committed** files to server (such as GitHub).
 You'd generally use `git push origin` here, which pushes the file back to the repo you cloned it from.
 - `git log`: Shows you the history of git commits.
 For an easier to read version, there's `git log --oneline`.
-- `git checkout`: Lets you choose which commit you want to work on.
+- `git checkout`: Lets you choose which commit or branch you want to work on.
 Fow example, to work on the most recent version on the `master` branch you'd use `git checkout master`.
 - `git tag`: Can be used by itself to see a list of all tags that have been made, or in combination with some arguments to tag a commit (`git tag -a tag_name -m "Description for the tag"`).
 - `git pull`: Pulls all the commits that have been made to the repository.
 You can *only* use this if you have committed your files.
+- `git branch`: Can be used by itself to list branches, or with an argument to create a new branch (when doing this, it won't automatically move you to that branch).

 ## Doing stuff in Git